anjalisilva/mixMVPLN/README.md

 ls("package:mixMVPLN")
 ```

 `mixMVPLN` contains 5 functions.
-For the purpose of generating
+For the purpose of generating simulation data via
-simulation data via mixtures of MVPLN: *mvplnDataGenerator*.
-For
+mixtures of MVPLN: *mvplnDataGenerator*.
+For carrying out clustering of count data
-carrying out clustering of count data using mixtures of MVPLN via 1)
+using mixtures of MVPLN via:
-method based on MCMC-EM with parallelization: *mvplnMCMCclus*; 2) method
+1) method based on MCMC-EM with parallelization: *mvplnMCMCclus*;
-based on VGAs: *mvplnVGAclus*; and 3) the hybrid approach that combines
+2) method based on VGAs: *mvplnVGAclus*; and
-both the VGAs and MCMC-EM-based approach: *mvplnHybriDclus*.
-For
+3) the hybrid approach that combines both the VGAs and MCMC-EM-based approach: *mvplnHybriDclus*.

-visualization of clustering results, there is the: *mvplnVisualize*.
+For visualization of clustering results, there is the: *mvplnVisualize*.

 An overview of the package is illustrated below: